-- 1. Be at least 18 years old; - 2.
-Be a Division of Rehabilitation Services (DORS) Vehicle Modification service vendor. - 3.
-Complete required orientation and training designated by DDA; - 4.
-Complete necessary pre/in-service training based on the Person-Centered Plan and DDA required training prior to service delivery; - 5.
-Have three (3) professional references which attest to the provider's ability to deliver the support/service in compliance with the Department's values in Annotated Code of Maryland, Health General, Title 7; - 6.
-Demonstrate financial integrity through IRS, Department, and Medicaid Exclusion List checks; - 7.
-Have a signed DDA Provider Agreement to Conditions for Participation; and - 8.
-Have a signed Medicaid Provider Agreement.
+2. Be a Division of Rehabilitation Services (DORS) Vehicle Modification service vendor.

+4. Complete necessary pre/in-service training based on the Person-Centered Plan and DDA required training prior to service delivery;

+5. Have three (3) professional references which attest to the provider's ability to deliver the support/service in compliance with the Department's values in Annotated Code of Maryland, Health General, Title 7;

+6. Demonstrate financial integrity through IRS, Department, and Medicaid Exclusion List checks;

+7. Have a signed DDA Provider Agreement to Conditions for Participation; and